 My star bowl is from Pottery Barn, and I’ve had it for a while so it may not be available currently.
 Amazon doesn’t have anything quite like it but this glass one would be gorgeous.

 The rectangular baking dish is a simple way to hold all the fruits and the glass star dish in a flag shape.
 I stay away from plastic, even for a short time like this.
 Plus you can bake with it, whenever!!!
-Here’s one I like.
+Here’s the one I like by HIC.

 Links are affiliate posts.
 If you click on a link and buy a product, we may receive a small commission at no extra cost to you.
 This helps us with the costs of blogging, and we thank you!